tobiboeer/Angewandtes_Programmieren_1/Data/TUTORIAL.md

 ![ScreenShot](/////Table.png)<br/>
 <br/>
 # Help Menu<br/>
-The menu bar on the top left corner allows you to view the 'About/Licence' menu, the 'README' and this tutorial.<br/>
+The menu bar on the top left corner allows you to view the 'About/Licence' menu, the 'ReadMe' and this tutorial.<br/>

 ![ScreenShot](/////Menubar.png)<br/>
 <br/>